Galen Winsor Cause Of Death

 Galen Winsor lived a full and productive life.
 He was passionate about flying, fishing, hunting, boating, and reading.
 He was devoted to his family and his church, and his life was characterized by a deep love for both.

-READ ALSO - Mzamo Buthelezi Biography: Wife, Age, Tribe, Net Worth
+READ ALSO - Rorisang Thandekiso Biography: Age, Husband, Tribe, Net Worth, Mother, Illness

 On July 19, 2008, Galen Winsor passed away peacefully at the age of 86.
 He was reunited with his eternal companion, LaDene, who had passed away 15 years earlier.
 Winsor is survived by his second wife, Ruby Van Sant, his four children—Scott, Lane, Gayla, and Todd—nine grandchildren, and three (soon to be four) great-grandchildren.